 The curious chronicler walks up the incline, shoulders drooping, his posture parallel to the ascent of the surface.
-A brief wait at the Clock - the umbrella is useless - and a car pulls in, its left door thrown open.
+A brief wait at the Clock - this umbrella is fucking useless - and the car pulls in, its left door thrown open.
 Inside, the descendant.
-What does one make of moments like this?

 In 1857, Captain Thomas Rattray dispatched 150 soldiers to Hazaribagh to end the revolt.
 Where did they stay?
 Surely in a red building.

 There are two students in the car now.
 The elder explores a map of India, the younger studies its plateau.
-Brought together by the love for places, they draw connections as the winding country draws them.
+Brought together by the love for places, they draw connections as the winding country draws them together.
 They pull at a history older than a century, stretch it into the present, and are made by it.

 Yes, the house is named after your great grandfather - here is a photo.